risk-radar-project/risk-radar/docs/docs/media-service/index.md

 Notes:

+- `X-User-ID` header is required; missing or blank identities result in `401 Unauthorized`.
 - Antivirus (if enabled) runs on original buffer; moderation runs on normalized content.
 - Derivatives `thumb` and `preview` are generated on upload.